USA Basketball to play men's World Cup group games in Manila - WHIZ News

 USA Basketball will play all its games at next year’s World Cup in Manila and won’t need to travel during the tournament, assuming the American men qualify for the event.

-The Philippines chose the U.S. Japan picked Slovenia, a team led by Luka Doncic.
+The Philippines chose the United States — not a surprise given the NBA’s enormous popularity there.
+Japan picked Slovenia, a team led by Luka Doncic.
 And Indonesia selected Canada, coached by Toronto’s Nick Nurse and should feature a slew of top NBA players such as Shai Gilgeous-Alexander and Jamal Murray.

-“I’d like to think it works to our advantage,” USA Basketball men’s national team managing director Grant Hill said.
+“I’d like to think it works to our advantage,” said Grant Hill, USA Basketball men’s national team managing director.
 “I think we have to be mindful and respectful that these players are on airplanes all throughout the regular season and kind of move from city to city, bed to bed, hotel to hotel.
 It’s a grind. … I think once we get there, and we get settled, we can kind of plant some roots for a couple of weeks.
 I think it is something that can work to our advantage.”

 The Americans are 8-2 in their 12-game slate of qualifying games, in which they are using players from G League and international clubs.
 The World Cup roster will have NBA players.